j4curley/API_Database_Job_Sprint1/readme.txt

 # James Curley

-This Sprint one project pulls the data from the github jobs api and loads it into json object variables.
-Then I looped through the data and added it to a list and then wrote it to a file I made a couple of testing functions.
-One that checks to see if there are at least 100 items in the list.
-And the other function checks to see if there is a certain job title in the list.
+Desription:
+This Sprint two creates a database based on the github jobs api that I pulled data from.
+There are different subheadings for the table such as job title, location, date posted and company name.
+I looped through the data and placed the data into a database.
+I also did automated testing.
+I checked to see if a certain name or location is in the database and so on.

+Instructions:
+Run productionCode.py and a database file should be created.